ShivamAryan25/Project-dashboard/README.md

 # Start the development server
 npm run dev

-Open http://localhost:3000 with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Screenshots
+## Screenshots

-Dashboard Overview
+- Dashboard Overview

-Project Timeline
+- Project Timeline

-Calendar View
+- Calendar View

-Team Page
+- Team Page

-License

-MIT.